Inca jungle tour with Bicycle -Trekking, Machu Picchu, cusco-Peru over abra malaga, santa teresa + aquas calientes, cheapest way to visit Machu picchu

 No refund will be made if the notification of cancellation is received 8 or less days before the beginning of the Trek, or in the case of a no-show by passenger(s) or for cancellations made during the trip itself.

-Nota :This 4 days is the cheapest way to do trekking and bike with visit at machu picchu, this means that the accomodation is basic and you wil eat in local restaurants, along the way we get luch boxes.
+Nota :This 4 days is the cheapest way to do trekking and bike with visit at machu picchu, this means that the accomodation + bikes are basic and you wil eat in local restaurants, along the way we get luch boxes.